hunter-teacher-cert/currdev-work-lui5c/unit_plan/lessons/00_intro_while.md

 """
 Exercise 6:
-Write a short program that takes a number from the user
+Write a short program that takes a number from the user, and counts down from that number.
 """

 # write exercise 6 here.